 Many of the issues involved with traveling with a pet revolve around the pet's temperament and level of training.
-A pet that does not like to "go for a ride" can make for an interesting trip.
+A pet that does not like to "go for a ride" can make an exciting trip.
 Dogs should be trained to lie or sit quietly in a designated place.

 Traveling with cats is more challenging.
 Train your cat to wear a harness, either a figure 8 or an H type, and confine them to a crate while driving.
 Do not open the car door until the pet is safely restrained.
 The other option for cats is to place them in a pet carrier.

 To protect your pets from hazardous situations: